burke/zeus/docs/ruby/modifying.md

 Zeus.plan = Zeus::Rails.new
 ```

 Note that an instance of this class is assigned to `Zeus.plan`.
-Zeus calls methods on `Zeus.plan` to boot the application
+Zeus calls methods on `Zeus.plan` to boot the application.
+If you follow any path to a leaf node in the tree -- for example, boot, default_bundle, development_environment, prerake -- those methods are essentially called in sequence to construct an environment for a command (rake, in this case) to run in.
+Zeus forks the ruby process between each step, and can restart from any of these forks.

-If you wanted to create your own plan, you could subclass this:
+If you wanted to create your own plan, you could subclass `Zeus::Rails`:

 ```ruby
 # /path/to/my_app/lib/my_zeus_plan.rb